Riquinho93/Ads-Optmization-Reinforcement/README.md

 >         [8 rows x 10 columns]

-And with df.describe() we have a little statistic just with this simple command.
+And with df.describe() we have some statistics just with this simple command.

 ### Upper Confidence Bound code